Moon350/love/README.md

-# love
+# love - what is it?
-class stuff
+* what is the opposite of love?
-what is love
+**Is it indeifference?